 Unfortunately it still does not guarantee protection against all strains but we feel does offer a much higher level of protections and since insisting upon this many years ago, incidence have been greatly reduced.

-We do feel that it is advisable, providing there is enough time to have the kennel cough vaccine even sooner, to help avoid possible infection before you’re arrival date.
+We recommend, providing there is enough time to have the kennel cough vaccine even sooner, to help avoid possible infection before you’re arrival date.
 It can be picked up just as easily walking in the park or any contact with other dogs (It does not have to be direct contact, a sniff in an area where an infected dog has already been can be enough)

 Also, we understand a tiny minority may have a reaction to the vaccination approximately 10 days after, mimicking the symptoms which although unlikely (apparently) to be infectious does cause considerable alarm and anxiety.

-No Cat can be accepted for boarding unless it has been inoculated against Feline Enteritis and Cat Flu.
+No Cat can be accepted for boarding unless it has been inoculated against Feline Enteritis, Cat Flu and feline leukaemia viruses.

 Caution.
 If the vaccination have lapsed any length of time you may need two sets of injections with a few weeks delay between and full protection is not achieved until after the 2nd.